Chelsea Green: Independent circuit (2014–2018)

-Total Nonstop Action Wrestling (TNA) / Impact Wrestling (2016–2018)
+Total Nonstop Action Wrestling / Impact Wrestling (2016–2018)

-On January 7, 2016, Green made her TNA debut under the ring name "Chelsea," losing to Jade.
+On January 7, 2016, Green made her Total Nonstop Action Wrestling (TNA) debut under the ring name Chelsea, losing to Jade.
 The following night on January 8 at TNA One Night Only: Live!, she wrestled in a number one contenders gauntlet battle royal match for the TNA Knockouts Championship, entering the ongoing match at number four before being eliminated by Awesome Kong.

 In June 2016, Green officially signed with Impact.
 She made her televised debut as a heel on the September 29 episode of Impact Wrestling under the new ring name Laurel Van Ness, defeating Madison Rayne.
 On the October 20 episode of Impact Wrestling, Van Ness attacked Allie which led to a match between the two where Van Ness was victorious.
 She attacked Allie again the following week, which led to another match between the two on the December 8 episode of Impact Wrestling, Van Ness was defeated.

 In late 2016, Van Ness formed an on-screen relationship with Braxton Sutter.
 On February 23, 2017, the two were set to marry until Van Ness got rejected by Sutter during their wedding when he professed that he was in love with Allie (who is Sutter's legitimate wife).
 The following week of Impact Wrestling, the Lady Squad quietly disbanded when former leader Maria's contract expired.

 In March, Van Ness started a maniacal gimmick, wrestling with a severely disheveled appearance (including a messy, damaged wedding dress and chaotic-looking make-up), barefoot, and carrying a wine bottle to the ring.
 Grado tried to propose to her on July 27, however he was interrupted by Kongo Kong.

 On the August 24 episode of Impact, Van Ness came out, all cleaned-up, during Grado's deportation farewell address.
 She took out a wedding ring, asked Grado if he wanted to marry her and he said yes, establishing herself as a babyface for the first time in Impact.
 However, after Grado found out that Van Ness was Canadian, not American, he called off the wedding on the September 7 episode of Impact.
 Van Ness began turning heel when she reverted to her emotionally chaotic gimmick, which later included going out in the crowd and campaigning for a husband.
 On November 5, at Bound for Glory, Van Ness attacked Grado during his Monster's Ball match against Abyss, completing her heel turn, only to be on the receiving end of Rosemary's mist.